Soontao/presentations/src/sap/next/docker_all_in_one.md

 ---

-## Demo- Create an app and run it in docker
+## Demo - Create an app and run it in docker

 - create an application
 - create `Dockerfile` for application